Manasology

-Manas Studies (кyrgyz. Манас таануу) is a separate line of research within Kyrgyz studies, which looks into the scientific study of the Kyrgyz Manas epic.
-Representatives of this scientific area are called Manas Studies scholars.
+Manas Studies (кyrgyz. Манас таануу) is a specialized field of research within Kyrgyz studies that focuses on the scholarly examination of the Kyrgyz Manas epic.
+Researchers in this scientific field are called Manas Studies scholars.

 Periods of development

 Scientific research of the epic began in the second half of the 19th century by Ch.
 Valikhanov and V. Radlov.
 Valikhanov had recorded one of the episodes ("Pominki po Kyokyotoyu") in 1856 and partially translated it into Russian.
 The texts published by Radlov in 1885 in St. Petersburg (in Kyrgyz and German languages) occupy 12,454 lines (including 9449 lines about "Manas").
 Full record of the texts of the "Manas" trilogy has been carried out since 1920, however, fixing versions by manaschi, let alone their full publication are still far from complete.

 Kazakh writer M.O.
 Auezov wrote the first work after Chokan Valikhanov's works, a monograph on the Kyrgyz "Manas" epic, by creating of a free version of his texts.
 Monuments were erected for both Kazakh researchers in the Bishkek city.
 Among the Russian scientists who studied the epic were V. Radlov (the author of the first Russian translation of fragments of the epic), P. Falev (the author of the first Soviet study on "Manas" - articles "How the Kara-Kygyz epic is built") and S. Malov.

 The All-Union Scientific Conference of 1952 in Frunze came to the conclusion that the epic "is folk in its basis".